 Visitor serving retail typically include those businesses selling goods and merchandise to tourists and visitors, such as art, handcrafted items, jewelry, sporting goods, toys, specialty foods and the like.
-Because the proposed project includes general retail, mitigation measure LAND-1 is drafted to ensure future development of the new parcel created by the minor subdivision is developed as a visitor serving land use:
+As most visitors to Fort Bragg arrive by motor vehicle, a retail store providing items to maintain vehicles could be considered both visitor serving and retail for local residents.
+Land uses in the immediate vicinity of the project site include lodging, restaurant, café, which are all visitor serving.